 Training should be completed before staff begin working independently with consumers.

-Gerontological/geriatric nurse practitioners (GNPs) and other Advanced Practice Registered Nurses (APRNs)
+Gerontological/geriatric nurse practitioners and other Advanced Practice Registered Nurses (APRNs)

-Policymakers should remove barriers to the effective use of APRNs, such as GNPs, in all LTSS settings.
-APRNs should be permitted to certify people for home health and hospice services and should be eligible to perform the admission physical for nursing facilities.
+Policymakers should remove barriers to the effective use and hiring of APRNs, such as nurse practitioners, in all LTSS settings.
+APRNs should be permitted to certify people for hospice services and provide clinical care.
+They should be eligible to perform the admission physical for nursing facilities.
 Arbitrary restrictions on APRN care, such as not permitting nurse practitioners to serve as medical directors of nursing facilities, should be removed.

-Medicare and Medicaid should directly reimburse APRNs for their services in all LTSS settings.
+Medicare and Medicaid should directly reimburse all these providers for their services in all LTSS settings.

 Qualified LTSS workers